sharonrgomez/rinblog/README.md

 * Other features
   * Can view other users' profiles that displays only their posts
+  * On long posts, cut off body length and link a 'Read more' to display more info
   * Responsive web design
     * On desktop, display navigation links in header bar
     * On mobile, links are hidden in a dropdown menu